Christopher Walken

 Christopher Walken in the movie 'Annie Hall'

-Just a year later, Christopher himself became the owner of the coveted Oscar statuette, having starred in the war drama "The Deer Hunter" directed by Michael Cimino.
-His character, Nick Chevotarevich, made an even bigger impression on viewers and critics than the main character played by Robert De Niro, who was also nominated for this prestigious film award.
+Just a year later, Christopher won his own coveted Oscar for his starring role in Michael Cimino's war drama "The Deer Hunter."
+His character, Nick Chevotarevich, made an even stronger impression on viewers and critics than Robert De Niro's lead character, who was also nominated for the prestigious award.

 Christopher Walken with his Oscar